ygame11092017/ykit-wiki/ios/README.md

 ##### 1.4.1 Setup Firebase framework

-- Drap and drop frameworks of Firebase into your project.
+- Drap and drop frameworks of FIREBASE into your project.
 (Remember to target your project)

 ![](Images/firebase-framework.png)